MaxKruse/Ironclad-Revamped/IroncladRevamped/Design.md

 6. Lose 5 HP.
 Draw 2.
 7. Lose 1 Dexterity.
 Draw 4.
 8. Deal 12 Damage to all Enemies.
 Draw 2.
-9. Deal 4 Damage to all Enemies equal to the number of cards in hand.
+9. **Cut Loose**: Deal 4 Damage to all Enemies equal to the number of cards in hand.
+Discard 1.
 Draw 1.
 10. Draw 2 random Cards from your discard pile.
 You cannot draw from your Draw pile this turn.
 11. Unplayable.
 When added to hand by Draw, gain 2 Energy and 10 Block.
 12. **Instant Feedback**: Deal damage for each card draw.